 Xishuangbanna is China’s most rainforested prefecture, bordering Myanmar and Laos.
 Its tropical lush environment supports the Dai and Hani peoples, who make up about 30% and 20% of the local population respectively.
 There are several Dai minority attractions including Manting Park and the Octagonal Pavilion.
 The Dai Water Splashing Festival is held April 13–15.

 The city of Guilin is mostly Han-ized, but Guilin’s famous karst countryside has been the traditional home of China’s largest minority, the Zhuang, for centuries.
-There are several designated Yao minority districts, and Gongcheng is a Yao County, famous for its oil tea and Peach Blossom Festival.
+There are several designated Yao minority districts, and Gongcheng is a Yao County, famous for its oil tea.

 Yangshuo’s countryside, particularly along the popular cycling routes, is populated by Zhuang farmers.
 The legendary Zhuang “Song Fairy”, Liu’s Third Daughter, is honored to the point of worship by some.
 Her statue is paraded during the Zhuang Song Festival in April, and her story is told in the on-river show Impression Liu Sanjie, which also features other minority songs.